Congsss1409/ams-service/README.md

-# School Management System III - Accreditation Module
+# School Management System III - Accreditation Management System

-A comprehensive, web-based School Management System designed to modernize and streamline the core operations of an educational institution, with a primary focus on managing the complex process of accreditation.
-This system features a predictive compliance gap analysis to provide actionable insights for school leadership.
+As a team of 4th-year IT students, we developed this comprehensive, web-based School Management System to modernize and streamline the core operations of an educational institution.
+Our primary focus was to tackle the complex process of accreditation, and we've built-in a PREDICTIVE GAP COMPLIANCE ANALYSIS feature to provide real, actionable insights for school leadership.

 ---

-## 📖 About The Project
+## 📖 About Our Project

-This repository contains the central **Accreditation Management System (AMS)** for the School Management System III capstone project.
-Developed as a stand-alone microservice, its primary role is to act as the "brain" of the entire system, capable of integrating with other operational modules to provide a centralized hub for accreditation document management, compliance tracking, and high-level analytics.
+In this repository, you'll find the central **Accreditation Management System (AMS)** that we created for our capstone project, the School Management System III.
+We designed it as a stand-alone microservice to act as the "brain" of the entire system.
+It's capable of integrating with nine other operational modules, providing a centralized hub for managing accreditation documents, tracking compliance, and performing high-level analytics.

-This project was built by 4th-year IT students to solve the real-world challenge of preparing for school accreditation, based on the processes of Bestlink College of the Philippines.
+We built this project to solve the real-world challenges of preparing for school accreditation, basing our work on the actual processes of Bestlink College of the Philippines.

 ![Dashboard Screenshot][![image.png](https://i.postimg.cc/L4GTYh0G/image.png)](https://postimg.cc/z3SW4DNk)

-### ✨ Features
+### ✨ What We've Built (Features)

-This system is feature-complete with all the core modules required for accreditation management:
+Our system is feature-complete with all the core modules we planned for accreditation management:

-* **Secure Authentication & User Management:** A complete login system using Laravel Sanctum, with a full CRUD interface for administrators to manage user accounts.
+* **Secure Authentication & User Management:** We implemented a complete login system using Laravel Sanctum, along with a full CRUD interface for administrators to manage user accounts.
-* **Dynamic Dashboard & Predictive Gap Analysis:** An interactive dashboard that provides a high-level overview of the compliance status for all academic programs, predicting which are "On Track," "Need Attention," or are "At Risk."
+* **Dynamic Dashboard & Predictive Gap Analysis:** We created an interactive dashboard that gives a high-level overview of the compliance status for all academic programs, predicting which are "On Track," "Need Attention," or are "At Risk."
-* **Program Management:** A full CRUD interface to manage academic programs and their current accreditation levels.
+* **Program Management:** We built a full CRUD interface to manage academic programs and their current accreditation levels.
-* **Centralized Document Repository:** Functionality for uploading, viewing, and managing accreditation documents, organized by program and the 9 required accreditation sections.
+* **Centralized Document Repository:** Our system allows for uploading, viewing, and managing accreditation documents, all organized by program and the 9 required accreditation sections.
-* **Compliance Matrix:** A dynamic matrix that tracks the completion status of required documents against predefined accreditation criteria for any selected program.
+* **Compliance Matrix:** We developed a dynamic matrix that tracks the completion status of required documents against the predefined accreditation criteria for any selected program.
-* **Modern UI/UX:** A professional and responsive user interface built with React and Bootstrap, featuring a collapsible sidebar and interactive alerts with SweetAlert2.
+* **Modern UI/UX:** We designed a professional and responsive user interface with React and Bootstrap, which includes a collapsible sidebar and interactive alerts using SweetAlert2.

 ---

-## 🛠️ Built With
+## 🛠️ The Tech We Used

-This project is built on a modern, robust technology stack, containerized for consistency and ease of development.
+We built our project using a modern, robust technology stack and containerized it with Docker for consistency and ease of development.

 * **Backend:** PHP / Laravel
 * **Frontend:** JavaScript / React.js